-Although there were several ethnic groups living in what we know as Iranian plateau, the people living here have ruled their territories in form of large governments, regional empires, global empires, etc.
+Although there were several ethnic groups living in what we know as the Iranian plateau, the people living here have ruled their territories in form of large governments, regional empires, global empires, etc.

-Elamites had the control over South of Iran from Mesopotamia to India since approximately 5000 years ago.
+Elamites had the control over South of Iran from Mesopotamia to India approximately 5000 years ago.
 Medes were the first Aryans who established a large empire in the region around 1000 years ago and brought an end to the brutal dominion of Assyrians.
-Achaemenians formed the first centralized government that was extended from western China to Eastern Europe and from Caucasus mountains to the south of today’s small countries below the Persian Gulf.
+Achaemenians formed the first centralized government that was extended from western China to Eastern Europe and from the Caucasus mountains to the south of today’s small countries below the Persian Gulf.

 Mithraism was a religion that worshiped the old Persian god of the Sun called Mithra/Mitra.
 It was largely worshiped among Iranians and continued throughout the time of the subsequent religions.
-At the time of Persian-Roman wars, this religion went to Rome and left unspeakable impacts on Christianity emerged later.
+At the time of the Persian-Roman wars, this religion went to Rome and left unspeakable impacts on Christianity emerged later.
 The followers of this religion prayed five times a day at specific times depending on the location of the Sun in the sky.

 Zarathustra, the Iranian prophet, introduced Zoroastrianism, the belief in one god (monotheism) that was vastly spread among Iranians.
-They believed in absolute spiritual quality of life after death and preservation of four major elements in nature.
-They believed humans should keep water, earth, air and light clean and keep them away from any contamination.
+They believed in the absolute spiritual quality of life after death and the preservation of four major elements in nature.
+They believed humans should keep water, earth, air, and light clean and keep them away from any contamination.
 This is one of the official religions in Iran today and there are some followers who go to their fire temples.
 They also prayed five times a day depending on the location of the Sun in the sky.

 Engineering and Architecture

-Tchogha Zanbil Ziggurat near the ancient town of Shush (Susa) is a great example of building massive structures with plain and glazed bricks, arches, decorations, etc in 1250 BC in Iran.
+Tchogha Zanbil Ziggurat near the ancient town of Shush (Susa) is a great example of building massive structure with plain and glazed bricks, arches, decorations, etc in 1250 BC in Iran.
 This monument is still standing at its place and is open to visitors as a world heritage site.

-Persepolis offers the splendor of Iranians ceremonial palaces where the most efficient artists and artisans of the world had been employed to implement their ultimate art to create a gathering place of 23 united nations under Achaemenians.
+Persepolis offers the splendor of Iranian ceremonial palaces where the most efficient artists and artisans of the world had been employed to implement their ultimate art to create a gathering place of 23 united nations under Achaemenians.
 The dimension of the work together with the subtleness of the rock relives still creates a breathtaking atmosphere for its visitors.